OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/guides/artifacts/index.md

 ## Deployment

-Finally, we can deploy the application.
+Finally, we deploy the application.
 Therefore, we need to provide deployment inputs.
 An example for the deployment inputs is given in {{ repo_link('examples/unfurl-artifacts/deployment-inputs.example.yaml') }}.
 The deployment will take around 15-20 minutes.